 The EC-EGPRS is said to be very low on power consumption, and the measure of battery backup will be in years.

 The technology is mainly created to serve IOT ( Internet of things) in short IOT is a network of interconnected devices and sensors used to register changes in factors like temperature, humidity, and other applications which requires constant monitoring.

 As these things need to serve for a long period, the power consumption for transmitting data from traditional GPRS systems will be high, which can be reduced by the use of EC-EGPRS

-The power saving approach comes from the Power Efficient Operation (PEO) and extended discontinuous reception (eDRx) owing better battery life.
+The power saving approach comes from the Power Efficient Operation (PEO) and extended discontinuous reception (Rx) owing better battery life.

-If EC-EGPRS will really offer battery backup for devices in measure of years, then we can expect wireless devices with great battery life in near future.
+If EC-EGPRS indeed offers battery backup for devices in a measure of years, then we can expect wireless devices with great battery life in near future.

 Nokia’s spoke person Niko Lalu said

-“We are very satisfied with the collaboration with Mediatek in implementing this prototype and demonstration system.
-We are showing that we are on a good path in making EC-EGPRS technology commercially available in networks and devices, meaning our customers can further leverage their investment in GSM network technology.”
+“We are very satisfied with the collaboration with MediaTek in implementing this prototype and demonstration system.
+We are showing that we are on a good path in making the EC-EGPRS technology commercially available in networks and devices, meaning our customers can further leverage their investment in GSM network technology.”